mike-jung/ubiaccess-framework/README.md

 $ npm start
 ```

-Connection to MySQL(or Maria DB) is needed:
+MySQL database and Redis need to be installed first.
+After installing database and Redis, you can modify config/config.js file for configuration.

-  * Load the SQL file in database folder using GUI manager tool such as HeidiSQL for MySQL
+  * Load the sample SQL file in database folder using GUI manager tool such as HeidiSQL for MySQL
     (sample_database_person.sql)
   * Change the config/config.js file to set server port and database connection
     Here is an example :